 Nursing facilities in Nevada have been ordered to stop using COVID-19 rapid antigen tests provided by the federal government due to frequent diagnostic inaccuracies.

 The Nevada Department of Health and Human Services issued the directive late last week following anecdotal reports of false positives.
-A small survey subsequently found that 60% of available specimens confirmed by more sensitive RT-PCR tests had indeed produced inaccurate results.
+A small survey subsequently found that 60% of available specimens confirmed by more sensitive RT-PCR tests had indeed produced these results.

 The directive specifically refers to the Quidel Sofia and Becton, Dickinson and Company’s (BD) Veritor rapid antigen tests.
 The sensitivity and specificity of these tests as reported by the manufacturers was “based on extremely limited data,” noted Chief Medical Officer Ihsan Azzam, M.D., Ph.D., and other state health officials.